beta-tester/RPi-GPS-PPS-StratumOne/README.md

 - **PST1**, is used by gpsd socket to provide PPS1+NMEA information.<br />
 it has the same accuracy as PSM1 because they have the same time source.

-gpsd is "_simulating_" PPS internaly, in the case there is no valid PPS signal received on time from the gps device.<br />
-because of that chrony will not reject the PSMx or PSTx source in this case.<br />
-for this reason use PSMD, PSM0, PST0 (PSM1 PST1) instead of PPS0 or PPS1 as prefered refclock,
-in case you have a weak intermitten PPS signal coming from the gps device.

 to properly restart chrony, use:<br />
 `sudo systemctl stop gpsd.* && sudo systemctl restart chrony && sudo systemctl start gpsd`<br />